For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Furnariidae (Ovenbirds and Woodcreepers)

-BROWN-BILLED SCYTHEBILL (Campylorhamphus pusillus) – Heard only by some folks hiking with Harry. [*]
+BROWN-BILLED SCYTHEBILL (Campylorhamphus pusillus) [*]

 A visit to a park in Paraiso led to the discovery of this day-roosting Tropical Screech-Owl!
 Photo by guide Cory Gregory.